Diffusive and Fluid-like Motion of Homochiral Domain Walls in Easy-Plane Magnetic Strips: Results and Discussion

 As multiple DWs are injected into the nanostrip, they interact in a repulsive manner as a result of the homochirality of the DWs \cite{Kruger2012,Jang2012}.
 These inter-DW interactions, similar to Coulomb repulsion, become responsible for the movement of the DW train past the middle of the nanostrip.
 Beyond the center point of the nanostrip, the repulsive interactions are aided by the DWs being attracted to the end of the nanostrip, where they are then annihilated at the sink.

 \textit{Notched Nanostrip -} In the notched nanostrip we also observe repulsive DW interactions, but the dynamics is now further complicated due to the notch defect.
 For $J_c = 3.0 \times 10^{11}$ A/m$^2$, the first injected DW propagates towards and is pinned at the notch defect, similar to that of an isolated DW.
 Meanwhile, additional DWs continue to be injected into the nanostrip, allowing for a series of DWs to build up behind the notch defect.
-This build-up eventually pushes the first DW through the pinning site, as seen in Fig.~\ref{fig:weakDWtrain}(b) via the micromagnetic snapshots.
+This build-up eventually pushes the first DW through the pinning site, as seen in the micromagnetic snapshots in Fig.~\ref{fig:weakDWtrain}(b).

 Once the leading DW has been pushed through the notch defect, it is attracted to the end of the nanostrip and annihilated.
-The second DW in the train is pushed along via the inter-DW interactions where it is then pinned at the notch defect.
+The second DW in the train is pushed along via the inter-DW interactions and then pinned at the notch defect.
 The corresponding DW velocity for this specific DW is shown in Fig.~\ref{fig:weakDWtrain}(d).
 At this point, no additional DWs can be injected into the strip for the remainder of the simulation.
 The system reaches a steady state where the energy barrier to nucleate DWs is higher than the energy provided by current-induced spin-transfer torque.

-The pinning of the DW train cannot be explained via a hydrodynamic model, since fluid flow is not expected to be pinned by a defect.
-Instead one would expect the fluid to be accelerated (throttled) as the fluid passes through a constricted region.
-While this behavior analogous to throttling is observed at higher drive current densities (see Sec.~\ref{sec:condensedtrain}), we do not observe this at low drives.
-Examining easy-plane precssional spin transport from the perspective of interacting DWs allows us to naturally explain the observed pinning behavior.
+We emphasize that the results in Figs.~\ref{fig:weakDWtrain}(b)(d) and Supplemental Video 4 do not show ``fluid-like'' dynamics -- i.e., the spin transport is not hydrodynamic.
+Rather than flowing past the constriction as a fluid would, the spin transport is halted at the defect; the spin-transfer torque in the injection region is too weak to nucleate additional DWs and propel the train past the defect.
+Thus, at low drives, DW pinning provides a natural way to understand the interaction of easy-plane precessional spin transport with defects.